boringcrypto/YieldBox/README.md

-# BoringBox
+# YieldBox

-The BoringBox is a token and strategy vault to ease protocol development and add capitol efficiency to any protocol.
+The YieldBox is a token and strategy vault to ease protocol development and add capitol efficiency to any protocol.

 ## Background